Travel & Passports

 - Was issued when you were age 16 or older;

 - Was issued within the last 15 years; and

 - Was issued in your current name or you can legally document your name change with original or certified copy of your marriage certificate or the government-issued document evidencing your legal name change.

 If any of the above statements do not apply to you, you must apply in person.
 Click here for more information on how to renew your passport and to download the application.

 Expedite Your Passport Request

 For an additional fee, you can request expedite processing which normally takes two to three weeks.
-If the two to three week time period is too long, my office can assist you in getting a passport expedited, please contact my Hampton Roads district office at (757) 380-1000.
+If the two to three week time period is too long, my office can assist you in getting a passport expedited, please contact my District Office at (757) 380-1000.
 You will also need to fill out a Constituent Consent and Information Form in order for my office to assist you with expediting your passport.